dgroomes/h2-playground/README.md

 ### `advanced/`

-An intermediate H2 example program showcasing "server mode", logging, and custom Java stored procedures (stored procs not implemented).
+An intermediate H2 example program showcasing "server mode" and connection logging.

+See the README in [advanced/](advanced/).

 ## Wish List